 Written by Kyle Kraft of Krafty Entertainment

-Krafty Entertainment is a music business development coaching company dedicated to providing guidance to musicians (and their teams) on how best to nurture supporters and profit from doing so.
+Krafty Entertainment is a music business development coaching company dedicated to providing guidance to musicians (and their teams) on how best to grow your audience and properly monetize it.
 Krafty Entertainment’s founder Kyle Kraft has over 20 years experience in assisting both developing and established artists in substantially growing their net income from their music.
 Interested in working with us?
 Let’s talk!

-Spotify is the largest digital music revenue source for most established musicians, a huge means of music discovery for a lot of people, and also a key place many music industry people look to gauge engagement of the music of artists they're considering supporting.
-As such, the importance of building engagement on the platform can’t be overstated.
+Spotify is the largest digital music revenue source for most established musicians, a substantial means of music discovery for a lot of people, and also a key place many music industry people look to gauge engagement of the music of artists they're considering supporting.
+As such, the importance of building engagement on the platform shouldn't be ignored.
 Here’s some suggestions to help you grow your engagement on Spotify:

 Build social proof